danielbadry/Eteraveli/README.md

 ### `yarn e2e`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.We wrote some e2e test in project
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.